How to Sign a PowerShell Script Using Code Signing

 Note: Change PATH_OF_POWERSHELL_SCRIPT to the actual path where you’ve saved the script.

-By digitally signing your PowerShell script, you are giving assurance to users that you’ve developed the script and that it hasn’t been tampered with.
-Here we’ve given the step-by-step process of code signing your PowerShell script.
+By digitally signing your PowerShell script, you assure users that you’ve developed the script and that it hasn’t been tampered with.
+Here, we’ve given the step-by-step process of code-signing your PowerShell script.
 We hope it’ll be helpful for you.